Anum Qaisar: Career

-Qaisar later worked a parliamentary researcher for Carol Monaghan MP, and as a case-worker for Scottish Justice Secretary Humza Yousaf.
+Qaisar later worked a parliamentary researcher for Carol Monaghan MP, and as a case-worker for then-Scottish Justice Secretary Humza Yousaf.

-In 2015, Qasair unsuccessfully stood to be selected as the SNP candidate for Edinburgh Eastern at the 2016 Scottish Parliament Election, finishing second to eventual winner Ash Denham.
+In 2015, Qaisar unsuccessfully stood to be selected as the SNP candidate for Edinburgh Eastern at the 2016 Scottish Parliament election, finishing second to Ash Denham.

-Before becoming an MP, she was a modern studies teacher at Boroughmuir High School and George Watson's College in Edinburgh, the latter where pupils' parents pay fees of up to £13,551 a year.
-She taught her students about why people from minority communities are under-represented in politics, such as a lack of role models.
+Prior to entering the Commons, she was a Modern Studies teacher at Boroughmuir High School and George Watson's College in Edinburgh, the latter where pupils' parents pay fees of up to £13,551 a year.
+She taught her students about why people from minority backgrounds are under-represented in politics; citing a lack of role models.

 In April 2021, Qaisar was selected as the SNP candidate for the 2021 Airdrie and Shotts by-election.
-The election was triggered by the resignation of the sitting SNP MP Neil Gray to stand in the May 2021 Scottish Parliament election.
+The election was triggered by the resignation of the sitting SNP MP Neil Gray to stand at the May 2021 Scottish Parliament election.

-On 14 May 2021, Qaisar won the election, becoming Scotland's second female Muslim MP after Tasmina Ahmed-Sheikh.
+On 14 May 2021, Qaisar won the election, becoming Scotland's second female Muslim MP after Tasmina Ahmed-Sheikh, also of the SNP, and just like Qaisar a former member of the Labour Party.
 Turnout was an unusually low 34.3%, and while Qaisar increased the SNP's share of the vote, her majority of 1,757 votes (8.0%) was lower than Neil Gray had won at the 2019 UK general election.
 After her victory, Qaisar pledged to be a role model for other minorities and to "fight for independence".